zvozin/Functional_Programming_in_Kotlin/README.md

 # Functional Programming in Kotlin

 This is a repository of exercises from @pchuisano and @runorama's seminal book ["Function Programming in Scala"](https://www.manning.com/books/functional-programming-in-scala), implemented [koan-style](https://sinairv.wordpress.com/2012/05/27/programming-koans-one-of-the-best-ways-to-learn-a-new-language-or-framework) in [Kotlin](http://kotlinlang.org).
+Exercices that can't have unit-testable results - i.e. "consider how you would" exercises - are skipped, as are exercises marked *Hard*.

 ## Why Kotlin